Help with travel costs

 If you are unable to use public transport due to your epilepsy, you may be able to get help towards the cost of getting to work through the Access to Work scheme.
 Contact your local Jobcentre Plus or visit the GOV.UK website for details.

 The Healthcare Travel Costs Scheme provides financial help towards transport costs for people on certain benefits or a low income.
 The scheme covers travel to hospital for NHS medical treatment but does not include routine GP or dentist appointments.
 Visit the NHS website for details or call the NHS Low income scheme helpline on 0300 330 1343.

 If you qualify for certain benefits based on your mobility, you may be entitled to:

-- a Blue Badge parking permit (opens new window) (that can be used by another driver when you are a passenger), which also entitles you to register for a full discount on the London congestion charge, and
+- a Blue Badge parking permit (that can be used by another driver when you are a passenger), which also entitles you to register for a full discount on the London congestion charge, and

 - free road tax for a car registered in your name, or for a car which someone drives specifically for you as a passenger.

-Taken from our Driving and travel leaflet.
+Taken from our Driving leaflet.
 Order this leaflet from our online shop as part of our 'first five free' offer, or download the pdf using the link below.